wp-plugins/codeguard/readme.txt

 == Changelog ==

+= 0.38 =
+* Fixed a bug that impacted h2 tags on Admin pages with some themes

 = 0.37 =
-* Fix bug that impacted h4 tags on Admin pages with some themes
+* Fixed bug that impacted h4 tags on Admin pages with some themes
-* Add settings page with API key update
+* Added settings page with API key update

 = 0.36 =
 * New and improved user interface